Governments and Open Source

 Since the first edition of this book came out in 2005, I've worked with various U.S. government agencies (federal, state, and municipal) to help them develop and participate in open source software.
 I've also been lucky enough to observe, and in a few cases work with, some government agencies outside the U.S. These experiences have convinced me of one thing: government is different.
 If you work at a government agency and the material in this book so far has made you shake your head and think "Sure, but it'll never work here", you have my sympathy — I know what you mean.
 Governments differ from individuals and from private-sector organizations in some fundamental ways:

 There are good reasons for all of these things; they've been true for decades or even centuries, and they're not going to change.
-So if you're a government agency and you want to start a successful open source project, certain adjustments will be necessary to compensate for the structural idiosyncracies mentioned above.
+So if you're a government agency and you want to start a successful open source project, certain adjustments will be necessary to compensate for the structural idiosyncrasies mentioned above.
 Much of that advice is also applicable to non-governmental organizations, and is already present elsewhere in this chapter, so below I'll simply list the sections that I think are most important for a government agency:

 In addition to the above sections in this book, there are many excellent online resources about open source in government.
 I won't even try to include a complete list, as there is too much and it changes too quickly.
 Here are a few sites that are likely to remain good starting points for some time to come, especially for government agencies in the United States and in countries with procurement and civil service systems similar to those of the U.S.